 Critic finds “vivid” Thai avenue food at Chicks Isan.

-Despite an upcoming citywide crackdown on cannabidiol-laced meals, eating places are nevertheless in the CBD sport.
-Fresh&Co is launching its own menu today with a salad made with hemp greens and CBD-infused ginger cashew aioli, CBD chocolate truffles, and CBD bloodless brew.
+Despite an upcoming citywide crackdown on cannabidiol-laced meals, eating places are in the CBD sport.
+Fresh&Co is launching its menu today with a salad made with hemp greens, CBD-infused ginger cashew aioli, CBD chocolate truffles, and CBD bloodless brew.
 In January, health inspectors began embargoing merchandise from several restaurants, asking them to forestall selling the stuff even as the legality of the component stays in limbo.
-But the fitness branch gained’t start fining eating places for having CBD on their menus till the fall, and it looks as if places like Fresh&Co are taking benefit of this grace length.
+But the fitness branch willn’t start finding CBD eating places on their menus until the fall, and it looks as if places like Fresh&Co are taking advantage of this grace length.

 Chefs Ignacio Mattos of Estela and Jeremiah Stone attend a faux dinner party in 2024